rust-lang/rust/docs/dev/style.md

 This makes it easier to prepare a changelog.

+If the change adds a new user-visible functionality, consider recording a GIF with [peek](https://github.com/phw/peek) and pasting it into the PR description.

 **Rationale:** clean history is potentially useful, but rarely used.
 But many users read changelogs.